EwartM/ewartm.github.io/add-rf-guice.md

 #### [](#header-2)Base class for domain objects

-Request Factory keeps track of object changes / versions.
+RequestFactory keeps track of object changes / versions.
 Every RF object needs to have an id & version so all our RF objects should extend the class below.

 Create a New > Java class called 'DomainObject' in the com.example.app.server.domain folder
 ```java